vargas88hugo/holbertonschool-zero_day/0x03-git/README.md

-This is a git project
+Starting to code today, so cool This is a git project